-- retirement or the ARP not subject to social security shall remain at ten and one half percent (10.5%) of monthly compensation in excess of \$317 for retirement. - 5.
-Effective July 1, 2026, the employee contribution rate described in 18.1(E)(4) shall remain in effect unless CalPERS has determined that (a) the total normal cost rate increases or decreases by more than 1 percent from the 2025-26 fiscal year total normal cost and (b) 50 percent of the normal cost rate rounded to the nearest quarter of 1 percent is greater or less than the employee contribution rate described in 18.1(E)(4).
-When CalPERS determines (a) and (b) within this section have been met, the employee contribution rate for miscellaneous or industrial members shall be adjusted to 50 percent of the normal cost rate rounded to the nearest quarter of one percent on July 1 of the fiscal year after the determination.
+- As stated in Government Code Section 20677.6, effective September 1, 2010, miscellaneous and industrial members in the First Tier retirement or the ARP, subject to social security, shall contribute ten percent (10%) of monthly compensation in excess of \$513 for retirement.
+Miscellaneous and Industrial members in the First Tier retirement or the ARP not subject to social security shall contribute eleven percent (11%) of monthly compensation in excess of \$317 for retirement. - 2.
+Effective July 1, 2017, the employee contribution rate described in 18.1(E)(1) shall remain in effect up until the time that CalPERS has determined that (a) the total normal cost rate for the 2016-17 fiscal year has increased by 1 percent, and (b) 50 percent of that normal cost rate, rounded to the nearest quarter of 1 percent, is greater than employee contribution rate described in 18.1(E)(1).
+On July 1 of the fiscal year after CalPERS determines (a) and (b) above have been met, the employee contribution rate for miscellaneous or industrial members shall be adjusted to 50 percent of the normal cost rate rounded to the nearest quarter of one percent.
 Each year thereafter, it shall not be adjusted again on account of a change to the normal cost rate unless CalPERS determines the total normal cost rate increases or decreases by more than 1 percent of payroll above the total normal cost rate in effect at the time the employee contribution rate was last adjusted.
 Employee contributions will continue to be a percentage of pensionable compensation in excess of \$513 for retirement if subject to social security or in excess of \$317 for retirement if not subject to social security.